On the Expressive Power of Deep Neural Networks: Measures of Expressivity

 \begin{theorem} \emph{Transitions proportional to trajectory length} Let $F_{A_{n,k}}$ be a hard tanh network with $n$ hidden layers each of width $k$.
 And let

 Then $\mathcal{T}(F_{A_{n,k}}(x(t); W) = O(g(k, \sigma_w, \sigma_b, n))$ for $W$ initialized with weight and bias scales $\sigma_w, \sigma_b$. \end{theorem}

 Note that the expression for $ g(k, \sigma_w, \sigma_b, n)$ is exactly the expression given by Theorem \ref{thm_lb_perturbation_bias} when $\sigma_w$ is very large and dominates $\sigma_b$.
-We can also verify this experimentally in settings where the simpilfying assumption does not hold.
-Figure \ref{fig linear transitions} shows a direct proportionality between trajectory length and transitions, for many scale choices.
+We can also verify this experimentally in settings where the simpilfying assumption does not hold, as in Figure \ref{fig linear transitions}.